 Pin with an image of bagged wine bottle on tray above a wine tasting party set up over an image of wine tasting scorecards

-Such as a Varietal (merlot, sauvignon, pinot, etc.) or a region (such as Australia, Napa, Missouri, etc.).
-Be as broad or as narrow in your theme as you want.
+A wine tasting theme could be a grape variety (merlot, sauvignon, pinot noir, etc.) or a wine region (such as New Zealand, Napa Valley, South Africa, etc.).
+It can be as broad or as narrow in your theme as you want.

 How Many Bottles of Each Wine?

 Sounds too expensive?
 I’ve got you covered!!!
-Be sure to watch for a great alternative at the end of this post.
+Check out the great “Alternative” at the end of this post.
 It spreads the cost around and also makes for a bit of fun competition.

 Five bottle of wine hidden in washed linen bags with lettered tags around the necks ready for a blind wine tasting party